-lonely and bored.
+loneliness and boredom.
 The damage caused by isolation runs deep.
 (Beerda et al., 1999) Boredom is psychologically painful and as devastating as physical pain.
-Our emotions and feelings are at the root of who we are.
-Dogs were biologically made to socialize, live with others, explore and run free.
-It is why crating is often torture for them.
-Boredom is a state taken far too lightly by dog owners who rarely perceive how aversive it is to dogs.
-Similar to chronic stress, inescapable boredom causes neuronal and cognitive harm and is a serious welfare issue (Burn, 2017).
+Our emotions and feelings lie at the root of who we are.
+Dogs were biologically designed to socialize, live among others, explore, and run free.
+It is why crating is often torturous for them.
+Boredom is a state taken far too lightly by dog owners who rarely get how aversive it is to dogs.
+Similar to chronic stress, inescapable boredom causes neuronal and cognitive harm, a serious welfare issue (Burn, 2017).
 Some handle isolation better than others, but all animals who are confined suffer losses.